jbrussell/academic-kickstart/content/other/sonification/index.md

 date = 2018-10-29T00:00:00

 # Project summary to display on homepage.
 summary = "Earthquakes produce seismic waves that are recorded by seismometers.
-We can listen to these waves by compressing the seismograms!"
+I work with the Seismic Sound Lab at Columbia University to turn these seismic data into sound!"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`